 Is there a safe amount of alcohol that I can drink during pregnancy?

-No, there is no safe level.
+There is no known safe level of alcohol use during pregnancy.
 Alcohol crosses the placenta easily and reaches the developing baby.
 Differences in genetics and metabolism of alcohol by both the mother and the developing baby lead to a wide range of risks.
-The risk may be different even in the same mother in different pregnancies.
+The risk may be different even in the same mother in different pregnancies.*

 Can drinking alcohol make it harder for me to get pregnant?